Assessing imbalance in signed brain networks: Results

 with

-naturally, the closer the IBI value to $1$, the larger the amount of unbalanced triads.
+naturally, the closer their value to $1$, the larger the amount of unbalanced triads.

-As fig.~\ref{fig:7} shows, the bSRGM-induced projection is the one characterised by the larger amount of balanced triads - a result that is not surprising, once considering the small amount of negative links populating it; the na\"ive and bSCM-induced projections, instead, are both characterised by a number of balanced triads that amounts at three-to-four times the number of unbalanced triads - still, the bSCM-induced projections are slightly less balanced than the na\"ive ones.
-Overall, however, each median IBI value is positive, a result confirming the non null level of frustration characterising our brain networks: if, according to~\cite{Saberi2021}, the value $\text{IBI}=0$ is interpreted as the one characterising the energy ground state, the aforementioned results imply that our brain networks are found in some sort of excited state.\\
+As fig.~\ref{fig:7} shows, the bSRGM-induced projections are the ones characterised by the largest amount of balanced triads - a result that is not surprising once considering the small amount of negative links populating them; the na\"ive projections, instead, are characterised by a number of balanced triads that amounts at five-to-six times the number of unbalanced triads.
+Lastly, and most interestingly, the behaviour of the bSCM-induced projections is sensitive to the one of the triad $(---)$, that can be quite abundant: such a behaviour characterises the subcortical and the limbic regions, partly reconciling our findings with those in~\cite{Luppi2024}\footnote{Speaking of cortical regions, there it is reported that \emph{`[\dots] it is less likely that competitively-interacting neighbours of a node will themselves be interacting competitively [\dots]'}.}.
+Overall, however, each median IBI value is positive\footnote{As confirmed by a one-sided Wilcoxon signed-rank test at the confidence level of $5\%$.}, a result confirming the non-null level of frustration characterising humans' brain networks: if, according to~\cite{Saberi2021}, the value $\text{IBI}=0$ is interpreted as the one characterising the energy ground state, the aforementioned results imply that humans' brain networks are found in some sort of excited state.\\

-Let us, now, consider the brain parcellation carried out in~\cite{yeo2011organization}, where the authors propose a functional segmentation of brain areas by distinguishing regions (hereby, \emph{Yeo's regions}) involved in sensory tasks (e.g. the visual and the somatomotor networks) from those involved in higher-order, cognitive tasks (e.g. the DMN): they are named \emph{control} (CONT), \emph{dorsal attention} (DA), \emph{limbic} (LIM), \emph{somatomotor} (SM), \emph{salience/ventral attention} (SVA), \emph{visual} (VIS) \emph{networks} and \emph{default mode network} (DMN).
-While the analysis carried out in~\cite{Demertzi2022} highlights the presence of negative correlations between the DMN and the so-called task-positive regions, the one carried out in~\cite{Saberi2022} shows that, in healthy individuals, unbalanced triads predominantly occur between different Yeo's regions.
+Let us, now, consider the brain parcellation carried out in~\cite{yeo2011organization}, where the authors propose a functional partition of brain regions by distinguishing communities of regions (hereby, \emph{Yeo's networks} or \emph{communities}) involved in sensory tasks (e.g. the visual and the somatomotor networks) from those involved in higher-order, cognitive tasks (e.g. the DMN): they are named \emph{control} (CONT), \emph{dorsal attention} (DA), \emph{limbic} (LIM), \emph{somatomotor} (SM), \emph{salience/ventral attention} (SVA), \emph{visual} (VIS) \emph{networks} and \emph{default mode network} (DMN).
+While the analysis carried out in~\cite{Demertzi2022} highlights the presence of negative correlations between the DMN and other networks, the one carried out in~\cite{Saberi2022} shows that, in healthy individuals, unbalanced triads predominantly occur between different Yeo's networks.